 We won’t define or constrain what disability means to you.
 All stories are welcome, be your disability physical, chronic illness, mental illness, intellectual, neurodiversity, vision or hearing impairments.

-The Unwritten was founded by disabled freelance journalist Rachel Charlton-Dailey, who aims to give other disabled people a voice and allow them to be heard.
-Her deputy editor Caroline McDonagh-Delves is also a disabled writer, as well as being an admin whizz.
+The Unwritten was founded by award-winning disabled journalist Rachel Charlton-Dailey, who aims to give other disabled people a voice and allow them to be heard.
+Her deputy editorial team Caroline McDonagh and Cath Poucher are also disabled writers, admin whizzes and all-round excellent women.

-Our editorial team as well as our writers will always be led by disabled people, we will also aim to work with only disabled creators.
+Our editorial team as well as our writers and columnists will always be led by disabled people, we will also aim to work with only disabled creators.

-Our main priority is paying our writers, as an already marginalised group we could never and would never in good conscience ask disabled people to write for free.
+We make paying our writers a priority.
+As an already marginalised group, we could never and would never in good conscience ask disabled people to write for free.
 To help us pay our writers, please visit the support us page.

-Pitching is now open!!
+Pitching is open on a rolling basis.
 You can find out everything you need to know on the pitch us page

 We can’t wait to start this journey with you.
 In the meantime, come and chat to us on Twitter.